Billy McKinney Player Props: Yankees vs. Mets

-After going 1-for-4 with a double in his last game, Billy McKinney and the New York Yankees face the New York Mets (who will start Max Scherzer) at 7:10 PM ET on Tuesday.
+After going 1-for-4 in his last game, Billy McKinney and the New York Yankees take on the New York Mets (who will hand the ball to Justin Verlander) at 7:10 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-4) against the Red Sox.

 Billy McKinney Game Info & Props vs. the Mets